 In the past the UK’s environmental record was weak.
 We’d often only take action once damage had already happened, rather than taking measures to prevent harm.
 The UK has a poor track record of putting nature first.

 During the EU referendum campaign the farming minister and prominent leave campaigner George Eustice MP told The Guardian that, "the Birds and Habitats Directives would go" if we voted to leave the EU.
 He went on to describe the EU nature laws as "spirit crushing".
+Prime Minister Boris Johnson has previously indicated he isn't a fan of them either.

 But Friends of the Earth has already successfully campaigned to protect these nature laws, along with our allies at the RSPB and WWF.
 And we can do it again.